Nexis-Network/homepage/content/docs/connect/connection-errors.md

 ### D. Specify the endpoint ID in the password field

 Another supported workaround involves specifying the endpoint ID in the password field.
 So, instead of specifying only your password, you provide a string consisting of the `endpoint` option and your password, separated by a semicolon (`;`) or dollar sign character (`$`), as shown in the examples below.
-Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Exzo Network connection string.
+Replace `[endpoint_id]` with your compute's endpoint ID, which you can find in your Nexis Network connection string.
 It looks similar to this: `ep-cool-darkness-123456`.

 ```txt
 endpoint=<endpoint_id>;<password>